ElleNajt/OrgCollectCodeTodos/README.md

 2. Save the file, and the TODO will be collected into your org-collect-code-todos file.

+This will only detected TODO's that appear after some number of comment characters, followed by whitespace.

 3. In the Org file, you can:
    - Mark TODOs as DONE (which updates the source code)
    - Archive completed TODOs